PDrifting/CBookDraft/book.markdown

 }
 ```

+#### Example 17: Ideas on Dealing with Union Troubles
-NOTE: IDEAS ON WAYS TO DEAL WITH PROBLEMS IN UNIONS - Basic program that has no output, but shows using multiple typedef to declare custom Type Names, how to create a struct with an anonymous union inside it, and setup of function main.
+NOTE: IDEAS ON DEALING WITH UNION TROUBLES - Basic program that has no output, but shows using multiple typedef to declare custom Type Names, how to create a struct with an anonymous union inside it, and setup of function main.

 ```C
 typedef unsigned char      u8;   //associate type unsigned char with u8